sjl/red-tape/docs/02-basics.markdown

 That's about it for the boilerplate.
 The next step is to fill in the bodies of `handle-get` and `handle-post`.
 We'll need to do a few things:

+* Render the initial comment form when the user first GETs the page.
 * Validate incoming POST data to make sure it's sane.
-* If the data isn't valid, we need to inform the user and re-render the form nicely.
+* If the data isn't valid, inform the user and re-render the form nicely so they can fix it.
-* Once we've got valid data, we'll clean it up and send it off to be saved.
+* Once we've got valid data, clean it up and send it off to be saved.

 This is where Red Tape comes in.